DizNicolasAmor/interviews-practice/DATA-STRUCTURES.md

 ## General

-A *data structure* is a way of organizing data so it can be used effectively.
+A *Data Structure* is a way of organizing data so it can be used effectively.

+An *Abstract Data Structure* is an abstraction of the DS which provides only its interface, that is without the details of the implementation.
+Examples: Stack, Queue, List, Tree, Graph, Map, Set, Multiset, Container, Array.

 ### Stack